 Periapical cysts, also known as radicular cysts, are the most frequent cystic lesion related to teeth (see mandibular lesions) and result from infection of the tooth.

-On imaging, they generally present as round or pear-shaped, unilocular, lucent lesions in the periapical region, measuring <1 cm.
+On imaging, they generally appear as a round- or pear-shaped, unilocular, lucent lesion in the periapical region, measuring <1 cm.

 Periapical cysts are typically seen in middle to older age (3rd to 6th decades) 2.